When a Lino application starts up¶

 This chapter describes what happens during the startup of a Lino process.

 Application definition : while Django settings are being loaded.
+We see this as a separate phase because Lino does some magics there.

 Database definition : while Django models are being loaded